 Oxfam has a long history of humanitarian response since entering the country following the fall of the Khmer Rouge regime in 1979.
 It is member of several networks and consortiums on disaster preparedness and management.
-It is actively supporting and creating space for local partner organizations to claim a more prominent role in humanitarian response and coordination.
+It is actively supporting local partner organizations to play role in humanitarian response and coordination.

 Ultimately, the government is responsible for the life and security of its citizens.
 Together with partners we influence and build the capacity of relevant government stakeholders.
 We have developed expertise and experience on relevant sustainable livelihoods intervention under this program including Savings for Change (savings-led micro-finance) and the System of Rice Intensification (SRI).

 The Gender Road Map (GRM) and the more comprehensive Gender Action Learning System (GALS) are being applied to mainstream gender at household and community levels.
 Capacity building of partners is specifically focused on gender and humanitarian capacity.
 Oxfam supports and encourages its partners to apply for the voluntary Governance and Professional Practice (GPP) standard, developed and managed by Cambodian civil society.